 - Do the materials provide learning objectives at the lesson level? - Are the lesson objectives three-dimensional?
-Do they build to three-dimensional objectives for the larger learning sequence?

-- Which types of assessments are used to support the formative process?
+Do they build to three-dimensional objectives for the larger learning sequence? - Which types of assessments are used to support the formative process?
 Where are they present?
 Are they always consistent in form and function, or do they vary? - Are the assessment tasks within the formative process designed with the three dimensions included within and across multiple components? - Are the assessment tasks within the formative process connected to the learning objectives for the unit? - How does the formative assessment process provide diagnostic feedback to teachers and students during the course of instruction?
 What guidance is provided to support the instructional process?

-Criterion 1.1 Three-Dimensional Learning: Materials are designed for three-dimensional learning and assessment.
-Indicator 1c Materials are designed to elicit direct, observable evidence of three-dimensional learning.
+Criterion 1.2 Three-Dimensional Learning: Materials are designed for three-dimensional learning and assessment.
+Indicator 1i Materials are designed to elicit direct, observable evidence of three-dimensional learning.
+1i.i.
+Materials are designed to elicit direct, observable evidence of three-dimensional learning.
+1i.ii.
+Materials are designed to incorporate three-dimensional performance tasks.